Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/hubspot.md

 Here are the following steps that you can take to analyze your email campaign:

 1. Copy the Internal HubSpot ID from HubSpot.
 Each Internal HubSpot ID is unique and is associated with a particular email.
 2. Next, go into Amplitude to create a funnel chart and filter by specific events to analyze the conversion rates.
-For example: Email_Delivered → Email_Open.
+For example: `Email_Delivered` → `Email_Open`.
 3. Based on the funnel, you can create a specific cohort for re-targeting purposes.
 For example,  users who opened the email.

 Users can create a Funnel chart to see the conversion rate/email open rate or create a cohort to see how many people performed an "action" for a given email.